 The programme handbook for this course is available to applicants online:

-Relevant A levels or equivalent qualifications (BTEC/UAL Level 3 Extended Diploma) in subjects including Media, Games, Art & Design or other appropriate discipline.
-GCSE English Language at grade 4/C or above or equivalent.
-GCSE Maths at grade 4/C or above or equivalent (preferable).
+• Relevant A-levels or equivalent qualifications (BTEC/UAL Level 3 Extended Diploma) in subjects including Media, Games, Art & Design or another appropriate discipline

 Portfolio of current work required at interview.
 Please note: Strong drawing skills are required for the concept art modules.
 We also welcome applications from those with relevant experience in lieu of the minimum entry requirements.

 All applicants will be given the opportunity to attend an interview.
 Alternatively, if you are unable to attend interview or are overseas, we can/will view your work online.

 Applicants should hold a total UCAS Tariff points score from relevant qualifications of at least 96 points.

 Throughout the course, there will be opportunity for students to attain a level of professional practice, with strong links to the games industries and the ability to release their own assets through the Steam and Unreal Engine marketplace.
 The BA (Hons) in Games Design and Concept Art programme will facilitate industry-related briefs and real scenarios that provide an opportunity for students to acquire professional work ethics, time management/planning skills and working within a creative environment.
 Learning is supported through a series of contextual modules as well as trips, including London, Paris Games Week and the Eurogamer Expo.